French cruiser Kléber: Service history

 Named after the French Revolutionary-era General Jean-Baptiste Kléber, the ship was ordered from Forges et Chantiers de la Gironde on 28 December 1897.
 Construction was considerably delayed when the armament configuration was revised after the ship had already been laid down; the contract for Kléber was revised to account for the changes on 22 August 1899.
-Kléber was laid down at their shipyard in Bordeaux in early 1899 and launched on 20 September 1902.
+Kléber was laid down at their shipyard in Lormont in early 1899 and launched on 20 September 1902.
 When the ship was launched she struck the river bottom because the height of the tide had been misjudged.
 Despite the damage, the ship began her formal sea trials on 26 September.
 Repairs and trials took two years and she was finally commissioned on 4 July 1904.
 The ship cost 19,258,000 francs.